-Plants in this project must be grown in display container starting no later than May 30 of current year.
+Plants in this project must be grown in display container starting no later than May 15th of the current year.
+Photograph of project showing date it was planted to be submitted when project is entered at the fair.

-- · Indoor or Outdoor containers can be exhibited. - Flowers in this class must have been grown by the exhibitor. - Maximum container size: 36" x 18". - Judging will be based on creativity, quality of plants/blooms and exhibitor knowledge of their project. - Indoor Dish Gardens (container 2-3" deep) may be woodland, tropical or desert. - Indoor Dish Gardens and Terrariums are to contain a mixture of at least three different plants. - Indoor Containers (not dish gardens) should contain a minimum of 3 different varieties of standard house plants. - Outdoor Containers should include a minimum of 3 different varieties of plants.
+- · Indoor or Outdoor containers can be exhibited. - Flowers and plants in this class must have been grown by the exhibitor. - Maximum container size: 36" x 18". - Judging will be based on creativity, quality of plants/blooms and exhibitor knowledge of their project. - Indoor Dish Gardens (container 2-3" deep) may be woodland, tropical or desert. - Indoor Dish Gardens and Terrariums are to contain a mixture of at least three different plants. - Indoor Containers (not dish gardens) should contain a minimum of 3 different varieties of standard house plants. - Outdoor Containers should include a minimum of 3 different varieties of plants. - For guidance see 4H Bulletin #2765, Container Gardening Series: Common Problems in Container Gardens by UMaine Extension.
+A link to download this is found at gcffy.org - For guidance see 4H Circular 787, Gardening in Containers by UGA Extension.
+A link to download this is found at gcffy.org.